mrdanshih/mloop/README.md

 <li>  Include a delay between loops  </li>
 </ul>

-## Conceptual UI
-Though not fully deployed outside of a local server, a far more basic version of the front end UI can be viewed here: https://mloop.herokuapp.com/

 ## Demos - Click GIFS to view videos with sound
 Overall Demo - Uploading and Playing Music <br>